SKETCH: Semantic Key-Point Conditioning for Long-Horizon Vessel Trajectory Prediction: Implementation Details

 \subsection{Training Details}

 The learning rate is 7e-5.
 We also utilized AdamW as the optimizer and Cosine Annealing Warm Restarts as the scheduler.
-Other hyperparameters are default.
+Other hyperparameters are default. $t$ in Evaluation was set as 15.
 All training and evaluation are performed on a single NVIDIA RTX 4090.

-A portion of the code, model checkpoints, and a processed public dataset have been attached to the supplemental materials.
-The whole code and checkpoints will be public after acceptance.